Co-owner's Guide to Documentation & Record Keeping

 Scenario A: one co-owner fails to disclose they're facing financial criminal proceedings to other co-owners.

-Scenario B: all three co-owners fail to discuss their estate planning with one another, but each has named separate parties as beneficiaries to their respective ownership in interest in the property.
+Scenario B: all three co-owners fail to discuss their estate planning with one another, but each has named separate parties as beneficiaries to their respective ownership interest in the property.

 Scenario C: none of the co-owners are savvy to mortgage interest tax deductions, so no one claims the benefit.